Spanish Revolution of 1936: First phase of the revolution (July–September 1936): The summer of anarchy

 The communes were operated according to the basic principle of "From each according to their ability, to each according to their need."
-In some places, money was totally eliminated, replaced by vouchers.
+In some places, money was eliminated, replaced by vouchers.
 Under this system, the cost of goods was often little more than a quarter of the previous cost.
 During the revolution, 70% of rural areas were expropriated in Catalonia, about 70% in Eastern Aragon, 91% in the republican sector of Extremadura, 58% in Castilla-La Mancha, 53% in republican Andalusia, 25% in Madrid, 24% in Murcia, and 13% in the Valencian Community.
 54% of the expropriated area of republican Spain was collectivized, according to IRA data.
 The provinces where rural communes became most important were those of Ciudad Real – where 1,002,615 hectares (98.9% of cultivated lands) were collectivized in 1938 – and Jaén – where 685,000 hectares (76.3% of cultivated lands) were collectivized, leaving the rest of the republican provinces far behind.
 Many communes held out until the end of the war.
 Anarchist communes produced at a more efficient rate than before being collectivized, with productivity increasing by 20%.
 The newly liberated zones worked on entirely libertarian principles; decisions were made through councils of ordinary citizens without any bureaucracy.